 A system should make sure all T’s are crossed and I’s dotted in the way it processes information.
 In order to be truly reliable, businesses should be confident that no information is being left out or misidentified.

 The system should be available to those who have permission to access the information it holds.
 It should be able to meet its functional and legal obligations and should be able to seamlessly provide information when needed.

-People who choose AIS technology as a career usually focus on the implementation and maintenance of these systems.
-They are the go-to employee when things within the AIS need to be set up, updated, or repaired.
-Specialists in this field can go on to work in accounting firms, corporations, consulting groups, non-profits, or academia.
+Students who choose AIS technology as a career usually focus on degree programs that cover the implementation and maintenance of these systems.
+These programs have faculty that are devoted to systems accounting in whichever school they choose.
+No matter what industry or business they choose, accounting systems majors are go-to employees when things within the AIS requires implementation, updates, or repairs.
+Students who focus on a degree in AIS go on to work in accounting firms, private businesses, consulting groups, non-profits, or academia.